Permafrost/Tundra/README.md

     * `$list` is the Object[] list grown by the desired `$count` of items, with the original items preserved and the new items padded with `$item` (or null if not specified).

+* #### tundra.list.object:include

+  Returns true if the given item is found in the given list.

+  * Inputs:
+    * `$list` is a list to check whether the given $item exists in.
+    * `$item` is the item to be checked against the given $list.

+  * Outputs:
+    * `$include?` is a boolean indicating the the given `$item` exists as an item in the given `$list`.

+* #### tundra.list.object:insert

+  Returns a new list with the given item inserted at the desired index in the given list.

+  * Inputs:
+    * `$list` is a list to check whether the given `$item` exists in.
+    * `$item` is the item to be checked against the given `$list`.
+    * `$index` is the index at which to insert the item.
+List indexing is zero-based.
+Supports both forward and reverse indexing (where, for example, an index of -1 is the last item in the list, and an index of -2 is the second last item in the list).
+    * `$class` is an optional Java class name that the list and item to be inserted are required to be instances of.

+  * Outputs:
+    * `$list` is the resulting list with the item inserted at the desired index.

+* #### tundra.list.object:instance

+  Returns true if the given list is an instance of the given class.

+  * Inputs:
+    * `$list` is a list to check whether it is an instance of the given Java class.
+    * `$class` is the [Java array class name] used to check the list against.

+  * Outputs:
+    * `$instance?` is a boolean indicating if the given list is an instance of the given class.

+* #### tundra.list.object:intersection

+  Returns a list of only the items in `$list.x` that are also present in `$list.y`.

+  * Inputs:
+    * `$list.x` is a list to be intersected with `$list.y`.
+    * `$list.y` is a list to be intersected with `$list.x`.

+  * Outputs:
+    * `$list` is a new list containing only the items that are present in both input lists (the [set intersection]).

+* #### tundra.list.object:join

+  Returns a string created by converting each list item to a string, and concatenating the resulting strings together separated by the given `$separator`.

+  * Inputs:
+    * `$list` is a list to be converted to a string.
+    * `$separator` is an optional string used to separate each list item in the resulting string.
+Defaults to an empty string.

+  * Outputs:
+    * `$result` is a string containing each item in the given list, converted to a string and separated by the given `$separator`.

+* #### tundra.list.object:length

+  Returns the number of items in the given list.

+  * Inputs:
+    * `$list` is a list to count the number of items in.

+  * Outputs:
+    * `$length` is the number of items in the given list.

+* #### tundra.list.object:map

+  Returns a new list created by invoking the given service for each item in the input list, passing `$item`, `$index`, `$iteration` and `$length` variables, and collecting the values returned by the service to form the new list.

+  This is an implementation of a higher-order [map function] for object lists.

+  * Inputs:
+    * `$list` is a list to be iterated over.
+    * `$service` is a fully-qualified service name identifying the service to be invoked to process each item in the list.
+    * `$pipeline` is an optional IData document containing arbitrary input arguments used when invoking $service.
+    * `$item.input` is an optional variable name used when passing each item in the list to the invocation of `$service`.
+Defaults to
+      $item.
+    * `$item.output` is an optional variable name used when extracting the resulting item from the invocation of `$service`.
+Defaults to
+      $item.

+  * Outputs:
+      * `$list` is the newly constructed list containing the returned items from invoking `$service` for each input list item.

+* #### tundra.list.object:prepend

+  Prepends a single item to the front of a list, such that prepending an item to a list containing n items results in a new list of n + 1 items.

+  * Inputs:
+    * `$list` is a list to be prepended to.
+    * `$item` is the item to prepend to the given list.
+    * `$pipeline` is an optional IData document containing arbitrary input arguments used when invoking `$service`.
+    * `$class` is an optional Java class name that the list and item to be prepended are required to be instances of.

+  * Outputs:
+    * `$list` is the resulting list with the given `$item` prepended to the start.

+* #### tundra.list.object:put

+  Sets the value of the item at the given index in the given list.

+  * Inputs:
+    * `$list` is a list in which to set the given value.
+    * `$item` is the item to be set in the given list.
+    * `$index` is an optional zero-based index identifying the item to be set.
+Supports forward and reverse indexing (where, for example, an index of -1 is the last item in the list, and an index of -2 is the second last item in the list).
+    * `$class` is an optional Java class name that the list and item are required to be instances of.

+  * Outputs:
+    * `$list` is the resulting list with the item at the given index set to the given value.

 * #### tundra.list.object:resize